ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 \>\>Select the true statement(s):<<

-[!x] In many programming languages, a cryptographically secure random number generator will have “secure” or “crypto” in its name.
+[!x] In many programming languages, a cryptographically secure pseudo-random number generator will have “secure” or “crypto” in its name.

 [x] In many programming languages, a function/method with the name “random” but no other indicator is typically a predictable random number and should not be used for security.